LivePersonInc/knowledge-center-archive/pages/documents/FAQs/agent-tools.md

 a.
 Change your status to Away.

 b.
-Inform the consumer who is in a conversation with you (listed on the My Connections tab) that you are transferring them to another Agent who will continue to assist them.
+Inform the consumer who is in a conversation with you (listed on the My Conversations tab) that you are transferring them to another Agent who will continue to assist them.

 c.
 Click the small arrow (top right of the conversation window) and choose Return to queue.